ksassnowski/venture-docs/docs/usage/duplicate-jobs.md

 </div>

 :::danger Note
-While it is technically possible to depend on a job from a nested workflow, you should always depend on the **workflow** instead.
-Depending on a job inside a workflow not only breaks encapsulation, it could potentially change the structure of the workflow.
+While it is technically possible to directly depend on a job from a nested workflow, you should always depend on the **workflow** instead.
+Depending on a job inside a nested workflow not only breaks encapsulation, it could potentially change the structure of the workflow.

-If you find yourself continuously needing to depend on a nested job, it might be a sign that you extract this dependency into its own workflow.
+If you find yourself continuously needing to depend on a nested job, it might be a sign that you should extract this dependency into its own workflow.
 :::